2019 Karnataka political crisis

 The 2019 Karnataka political crisis was a period of political instability when members of the legislative assembly in the Indian State of Karnataka submitted their resignations, which led to the fall of the Congress-JD(S) coalition government in the state.

 Background

 In the 2018 elections to the Karnataka Legislative Assembly, the Bharatiya Janata Party (BJP) won the most seats, 104, but the Indian National Congress (INC) and Janata Dal (Secular) (JD(S)) formed a coalition government with 120 out of 224 seats.
-In the 2019 general election, the BJP-led NDA won 26 out of 28 seats in Karnataka while the INC-led UPA won two.
+In the 2019 general election, the BJP-led NDA won 25 out of 28 seats in Karnataka while the INC-led UPA won two and the Independent Candidate won one.